valentin-grosu/Project1-Electronic-Circuits-and-Devices/README.md

 The output stage is a push-pull pair of BJTs biased through a "super-diode" circuit which work in AB class.

 All the transistors work in forward active region.

+For this project I designed the PCB layout too.
+Taking into consider the placement of components using thermal and power disipation criterias and IPC standards.